 4. Thanksgiving Kong

-While your dog is a member of the family, dog owners know that eating Thanksgiving dinner can be a hassle if you own a dog.
-Every owner has sat at the table and suddenly felt a nose on the lap or a dog walking under the table looking for scraps.
+While your dog is a member of the family, dog parents know that eating Thanksgiving dinner can be a hassle if you haven a dog.
+We’ve all sat at the table and suddenly felt a nose on the lap or a dog walking under our feet looking for scraps.

-5. Quick and Simple Mini Pumpkin Pie Treats
+5. Quick And Simple Mini Pumpkin Pie Treats

 All you will need is canned plain pumpkin, olive oil, oatmeal, brown rice flour, and yogurt.
 After creating your crust and adding the pumpkin, you can make the pie look like it has whipped cream by topping it with a dash of yogurt.

 6. Pumpkin Flavored Dog Treats

 Make these pumpkin treats using flour, peanut butter, canned pumpkin, and eggs.
 Once you make the batter, you can cut them into any shape you like.

 7. Turkey Delight

 For this homemade recipe you’ll need oatmeal, turkey filet, butternut squash, quinoa, and organic brown flax seed.
-This turkey recipe is extremely healthy and it’s probably even healthier than your own Thanksgiving meal.
+This turkey recipe is extremely healthy, and it’s probably even healthier than your own Thanksgiving meal.